Philip Packer

 Philip Packer FRS (24 June 1618 Groombridge, Kent – 24 December 1686) was an English barrister and architect.
 He was a courtier to Charles II, and friend to Christopher Wren.

+Biography

 He was educated at University College, Oxford where he matriculated in 1635.
 He then took up law at the Middle Temple and was called to the bar as a barrister in 1647.